ScriptScorpion/asmz/README.md

 ***SimpleASM - utility for simpler assembler code compiltion***

 # Disclaimer
-* for tool to work you need: nasm(but you change to what you want), ld.
+* for tool to work you need: nasm, ld.

   This tool right now only for Linux and BSD systems.